Andrewbejar/Algorithm-Fundamentals/README.md

 * Template-based:  Programming where templates are used by a compiler to generate temporary source code, which is merged by the compiler with the rest of the source code and then compiled

-* Structured: programming with clean, nested control structures rather than via gotos
+* Structured: programming with clean, nested control structures rather than via gotos.

 # **Imperative**